tagspaces/tagspaces/README.md

 ## Documentation

-The native Windows, Linux and Mac OS X versions of `TagSpaces` are built with [node-webkit](https://github.com/rogerwang/node-webkit). node-webkit is an app runtime based on Chromium and node.js.
-You can write native apps in HTML and Javascript with node-webkit.
+The native Windows, Linux and Mac OS X versions of `TagSpaces` are built with [Electron](https://electron.atom.io/).
+Electron is an app runtime based on Chromium and node.js.

 ### How to run TagSpaces from the source code?
 Install [node.js, npm](http://nodejs.org/) and [git](http://git-scm.org/) for your platform (e.g. OS X, Windows or Linux).